netlify-templates/remix-admin-template/USAGE.md

 ![Supabase Netlify extension configuration](/public/guides/deploy-button.png)

-Once the build is complete, navigate to your production URL and you should see the **frameworks** that we just added to the database.
+Once the build is complete, navigate to your production URL and you should see the **members** that we just added to the database.

 ![Template with data](/public/guides/remix-dashboard.png)